more events »

 loadbangNew York City, NY NYC Impact Fund

-New York City-based new music chamber group loadbang is building a new kind of music for mixed ensemble.
+New York City-based new music chamber group loadbang is building a new kind of music for mixed ensemble of trumpet, trombone, bass clarinet, and baritone voice.
 Since their founding in 2008, they have been praised as ‘cultivated’ by The New Yorker, ‘an extra-cool new music group’ and ‘exhilarating’ by the Baltimore Sun, ‘inventive’ by the New York Times and called a ‘formidable new-music force’ by TimeOutNY.
-Their unique lung-powered instrumentation (trumpet, trombone, bass clarinet and baritone voice) has provoked diverse responses from composers, resulting in a stylistic palette ranging from whistled Brazilian rhythms and microtonal jazz standards to the decoupled and deconstructed sounds of the second modernity.
-Symphony Space, Miller Theater, Da Camera of Houston, Rothko Chapel, MATA, the Festival of New American Music at Sacramento State University and the Avant Music Festival are some of their recent presenters.
-They are a recipient of the CMA/ASCAP Adventurous Programming Award.
+Their unique lung-powered instrumentation has provoked diverse responses from composers, resulting in a repertoire comprising an inclusive picture of composition today.
+In New York City, they have been recently presented by and performed at Miller Theater, Symphony Space, MATA and the Avant Music Festival; on American tours at Da Camera of Houston, Rothko Chapel, and the Festival of New American Music at Sacramento State University; and internationally at Ostrava Days (Czech Republic), China-ASEAN Music Week (China) and Shanghai Symphony Hall (China).

 loadbang is dedicated to education and cultivation of an enthusiasm for new music.
-They have worked with students ranging from elementary schoolers in the New York Philharmonic’s Very Young Composers program and the Baltimore Symphony Orchestra’s OrchKids Program to college aged student composers at institutions including Princeton University, Columbia University, Cornell University, New York University, Yale University, Peabody Conservatory, University of Buffalo, and the Manhattan School of Music.
-They are in residence at the Greenwich House Music School in New York City and the Charlotte New Music Festival.
+They have worked with students ranging from elementary schoolers in the New York Philharmonic’s Very Young Composers program and the Baltimore Symphony Orchestra’s OrchKids Program to college aged student composers at institutions including Columbia University, Cornell University, Manhattan School of Music, New York University, Peabody Conservatory, Princeton University, University of Buffalo, and Yale University.
+They are in residence at the Charlotte New Music Festival, the Longy School of Music’s summer program Divergent Studio, and all four members are on the instrumental and chamber music faculty of the Longy School of Music of Bard College in Boston.

 Land of Silence (excerpt) by Reiko Füting